01 – David Dinkins is sworn in as New York City’s first black mayor.

 18 – Mel Appleby of Mel & Kim dies from pneumonia.
 She is 22 and has been suffering from a rare form of cancer for the past three years.

-25 – Veteran actress Ava Gardner dies.
+25 – Veteran actress Ava Gardner dies in London, aged 67.

 30 – Bob Dylan receives France’s highest cultural honour, Commandeur dans l’Ordre des Arts et des Lettres.

 31 – After 14 years of negotiation, the first McDonalds restaurant opens in Russia, serving 30,000 people on opening day.
 Situated in Pushkin Square, Moscow, it is also the biggest (and soon the busiest) McDonalds in the world.